 Agreements: The main EPA guidance on Prospective Purchaser Agreements (as of 8/28/97) is published at 60 Fed.
 Reg.
 34792.
 To get other/more recent guidance, check the Web, search the Federal Register or call the Superfund hotline.

 PRPs: You can order a CD-ROM with the "responsible parties at Superfund sites that have received Special or General Notice letters from EPA," but in the past I have used Westlaw (EDR-NPLPRP) to get lists of Potentially Responsible Parties (PRPs).
 NOTE 1: The lists can be long, so you might want to print out just the first few pages describing the site and the page with the PRP you care about.
 NOTE 2: Lexis has a PRP database (ENVIRON;PRP), but it covered only 1998-2001 the last time I checked.
 NOTE 3: The Westlaw lists may not be comprehensive; I found the pre-2001 lists on Lexis sometimes have more PRPs than the lists on Westlaw.
 As for finding PRPs, the EPA's PRP Search Manual "provides guidance on how to search for potentially responsible parties (PRPs) that may be liable for cleanup at a Superfund site."
-The The Superfund Enforcement Directory (SFED) "identifies Headquarters and Regional EPA personnel and their particular areas of expertise involved in the site remediation enforcement process."
+This Contacts page lists contact information for the regional offices responsible for managing EPA's enforcement and compliance programs.

 Records of Decisions (RODs): A Record of Decisions is the official public record of the EPA's approved remedy for each Superfund site.
 An ROD "provides the justification for the remedial action (treatment) chosen at a Superfund site.
 It also contains site history, site description, site characteristics, community participation, enforcement activities, past and present activities, contaminated media, the contaminants present, scope and role of response action and the remedy selected for cleanup" (from the RODs website).